nephio-project/docs/install-guide/gcp.md

 </details>

-And then grant that service account `roles/editor`, which allows full management access to the project, except for IAM:
+Grant that service account `roles/editor`, which allows full management access to the project, except for IAM:

 ```bash
 gcloud projects add-iam-policy-binding $PROJECT \